Vol. I · An inquiry into artificial intelligence

 Is the Imago Project tied to a particular faith tradition?

-Imago — the image of God — is a starting point drawn from the Jewish and Christian traditions, but the questions it raises are universal.
+Imago Dei - Latin for 'the image of God' — is a starting point drawn from the Jewish and Christian traditions, but the questions it raises are universal.
 We welcome contributors and participants from across faiths and from none.

 How can I get involved?